opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 **Optional parameters:**

-For the optional automated daily external data backup to another server, these parameters must be prepared:
+For the optional automated daily external data backup to another server, these parameters must be prepared.
+You can :

 external_backup_server_ip
 external_backup_server_user